CAADE/edgeville/docs/Solution/Cloud/SubSystem-Cloud.rst

 =====

 Cloud is a layer of Edgeville Architecture.
-This layer contains all of the cloud subsystems including :ref:`SubSystem-Cloud/Hybrid-Cloud`, :ref:`SubSystem-Cloud/SDI` and :ref:`SubSystem-Cloud/usDI` subsystems.
+This layer contains all of the cloud subsystems including :ref:`SubSystem-Cloud/Common-Cloud-Core`, :ref:`SubSystem-Cloud/SDI` and :ref:`SubSystem-Cloud/usDI` subsystems.
-The Cloud layer gives the ability to create several hybrid clouds by combiuning SDI and uSDI subsystems together in a dynamic manner.
+The Cloud layer gives the ability to create several multi clouds by combiuning SDI and uSDI subsystems together in a dynamic manner.
 Different Cloud layouts (topologies) are used for different applications and workloads.

 Use Cases
 ---------

 * :ref:`UseCase-Manage-Cloud`
-* :ref:`Scenario-Create-Hybrid-Cloud`
+* :ref:`Scenario-Create-Common-Cloud-Core`
-* :ref:`Scenario-Destroy-Hybrid-Cloud`
+* :ref:`Scenario-Destroy-Common-Cloud-Core`
-* :ref:`Scenario-Monitor-Hybrid-Cloud`
+* :ref:`Scenario-Monitor-Common-Cloud-Core`
 * :ref:`Scenario-Create-topology-of-uClouds`

 .. image:: UseCases.png